symphonycms/members/README.markdown

 ## Known Issues

 - Members expects that the Label for the Member: Username, Member: Password and Member: Email fields to be Username, Password and Email respectively, this will be rectified in a future beta.
+[Fixed March 24th]
 - The styling of the Member: Password field, and the Role creation page will change from with the help of the WG's

 ## Installation and Setup